-• All K3 students entering K4 must be able to use restroom, on their own, prior to starting the K4 program.
+- Students entering K3 must be completely potty-trained. - K3 students entering K4 must be able to use the restroom, on their own, prior to starting the K4 program.

 I have read and understand the Evangelical Christian School Parent/Student Handbook and the Standards of Conduct of Evangelical Christian School, and agree that my child will abide by them both at and away from school functions.
 I agree to fully support the school in its enforcement of the Handbook and the Standards of Conduct.
 Evangelical Christian School is a Christian ministry organization, I agree not to make demands, threaten to sue, make any kind of accusation or complaint, or actually litigate any matter whatsoever relating to or resulting from the enforcement of the Handbook and the Standards of Conduct.
 To do otherwise would be a clear violation of Biblical teaching and practice.